ENIAC-ZA/DevOpsFun/README.md

 ## Task 3:

 ### This task taught me a lot, I spent most of my time debugging and learning.
-Using `dotnet run` you're able to run both apps, however If you use `dotnet publish // dotnet exec` there are runtime errors.
+Using `dotnet run` you're able to run both apps, however If you use `dotnet publish // dotnet exec` It resulted in errors.
 I've concluded that the only way to fix this is by altering a shit ton of source code.
 I tried for many hours to get this to work, and tried various fixes, but in the end I think the jump to .NET6 broke some things in this project.
 I think I easily have around 200+ failed builds for this project :)

 #### The steps I took: